ayushanand18/GSoC_design_documents/index.md

 around 1078 AD, which makes pyobis even more essential to be maintained.

 ### Overview of the project
+Due to major changes in OBIS API over these years, `pyobis` package stopped functioning.
+My goal in this project was to get it back to a working stage and then carry on from there to implement new features and resolve issues.
+I also brought out interesting visualization and analysis using this package in my Jupyter Notebooks, and now they are a part of the official dev package to help researchers gets started with using it.

+During each step, I was motivated to do three things,
++ look at the package from the user's point of view and make it the most friendly as it could be
++ work on what hasn't been done before.
+Do something new everytime.
++ code, test, document, and repeat.
+It's an Open Source project and so my view must be as readable to the community as much as it can be

+During the course of my project I found many bugs, and issues, fixed them and got engaged in very informative and interesting communications with the community.

+## My tryst with GSoC 2022
 Here is my tryst as Google Summer of Code 2022 participant with IOOS (Integrated Ocean Observing System).
 [updates](updates)